 We celebrate special occasions together throughout the year such as Halloween, Christmas, Chinese New Year, and Valentine’s Day.
 These often involve special themed meals in the Global Kitchen, and boarders are involved in organising and running these events, providing valuable leadership experience for CVs.

 Visit our YouTube channel Boarding Playlist for a range of videos showing boarding life at DLD College London.

 This tour of the school from one of our Heads of School, filmed late August as we prepared for the new academic year, features Boarding at 4m55 and check out the amazing views at 6m40!

-Here are frequently asked questions about the Boarding House at DLD College, if you need more information please contact the Accommodation Officer.
+Here are frequently asked questions about the Boarding House at DLD College London, if you need more information please contact the Director of Boarding or the Houseparents.

 Will I have to share a room?